keerthana-john/potato-leaf-disease-prediction/README.md

 # potato-leaf-disorder-prediction
-Predicting potato leaf disorders using CNN in TensorFlow
+Predicting potato leaf diseases using CNN in TensorFlow